masurp/corona_analyses/README.md

 to understand the pandemic, they are nonetheless very imprecise.
-When we want to make sense of positive test results (i.e., total cases and in the long run mortality rates and recovering processes), we need to know how many tests were conducted.
-South Korea, for example, has tested \> 270,000 people, which amounts to more than 5,200 tests per million inhabitants.
-The numbers in South Korea are hence more trustworthy than the numbers of all other countries.
-A high diagnostic capacity at scale is hence key to epidemic control as it provides us with precise estimates and growth rate predictions (for more information on this, see [this article](https://www.sciencemag.org/news/2020/03/coronavirus-cases-have-dropped-sharply-south-korea-whats-secret-its-success?fbclid=IwAR3BnhqQMxCdu8-fQelEkWIDQn-j9UASV773Xl-WbIy8l7M5ZVSQpHFgkL8) in Science).
-For this reasons, I believe that the value of these visualization lies NOT in comparing the actual numbers, but in understanding the patterns that emerge by comparing all four curves.
+When we want to make sense of positive test results (i.e., total cases and in the long run mortality rates and recovering processes), we need to know how many tests were conducted (for more information on this, see [this article](https://www.sciencemag.org/news/2020/03/coronavirus-cases-have-dropped-sharply-south-korea-whats-secret-its-success?fbclid=IwAR3BnhqQMxCdu8-fQelEkWIDQn-j9UASV773Xl-WbIy8l7M5ZVSQpHFgkL8) in Science).

 Furthermore, I would like to emphasize that I am not an expert on epidemology or virus outbreaks and I am not working in the health sector.
-On this page, I am only visualizing the data by the John Hopkins University in a different way that most news or other outlets do.
+On this page, I am only visualizing the data by the John Hopkins University.
 Reliance on the these visualizations for medical guidance or use of these visualization in commerce is strictly prohibited.

 #### Will these figures be updated?

-The last update was made on 2020-10-13 19:14:20.
+The last update was made on 2020-10-22 08:49:39.
 The data of the John Hopkins University, however, are always updated at 23:59.
-What you see is hence the situation on 2020-10-12 at 23:59:00.
+What you see is hence the situation on 2020-10-21 at 23:59:00.
 Also bear in mind that the reporting of cases is somewhat delayed so that it is very likely that the actual numbers are higher.